-The Lillooet Visitor Centre and Museum is the first to receive one of ten historic Gold Rush Trail signs. -Photo: CCCTA
+The Lillooet Visitor Centre and Museum is the first to receive one of ten historic Gold Rush Trail signs. -Photo supplied by CCCTA

 Ten historic Gold Rush Trail sings are being presented to communities, museums, and founding partners by the Cariboo Chilcotin Coast Tourism Association (CCCTA) and the Gold Rush Trail Management Committee.

 CCCTA CEO Amy Thacker said they’re excited to be able to get some of these historic artifacts back into our communities.